Pod-33/firmfolios-milestone-1/brainstorming.md

 3. Market:

     - While the market for this app, university students, might not be the most unique, it is quite large.
-University students, typically from the ages of 18-22 should find this app useful in their internship and job search.
+University students, typically from the ages of 18 to 22, should find this app useful in their internship and job search.

 4. Habit: